Stacktape

 connectionPool.close();

-From lambda functions
+From Lambda functions

-• For connections initiated from lambda functions, you have 2 options:
+For Lambda functions, you have two options:

 import { Client } from 'pg';